Amazon Barcode Requirements

 Registering with Amazon’s Brand Registry might also be possible, making it easier to have products approved on Amazon and reducing the occasional problems with barcodes.

 Amazon error codes

-Listing on amazon can be difficult, and there are a few specific error codes that can commonly occur while trying to list on Amazon.
-These commonly have to do with the ‘Brand’ field during the listing process.
+Listing on Amazon can be difficult, and a few specific error codes can commonly occur while trying to list on Amazon.
+These typically have to do with the ‘Brand’ field during the listing process.

 Fortunately, these usually have a simple solution.
-Common error codes and solutions can be seen here: https://internationalbarcodes.net/amazon-error-codes-and-solutions/.
+Standard error codes and solutions can be seen here: https://internationalbarcodes.net/amazon-error-codes-and-solutions/.

 Note: You may also want to see our videos about listing on Amazon: https://internationalbarcodes.net/videos-on-how-to-list-on-amazon/.

 We cannot guarantee that any specific retailer, including Amazon, will accept our barcodes, as any retailer can impose any restrictions they choose on any products they stock, no matter how arbitrary or unreasonable those restrictions are, and conditions can be changed at any time.

 If you have any questions, feel free to contact us.